Raudius/files_scripts/docs/Admin.md

 # Admin documentation

 Before users can start using any custom actions, you must add them through the admin menu.
-These can be found in the `FileActions` section of the administration menu.
+These can be found in the `File actions` section, in the administration settings menu.
 On a fresh install some ready-made actions should be available there (albeit disabled for the user).

 ## User input
 Other than the selected files, you can ask the user to input other data as part of the action.